NASCAR 2026 Driver News and Updates

 Corey Day to drive full-time for Hendrick Motorsports – On Nov.
 7, Hendrick Motorsports revealed that Corey Day will drive the No. 17 Chevrolet full-time in 2026 with Adam Wall as his crew chief.
 It will be the first full season in the O’Reilly Auto Parts Series for the organization since 2006.

 Viking Motorsports will expand to a two-car team in 2026 with the addition of Parker Retzlaff – On Dec.
 4, Viking Motorsports announced that Retzlaff will drive the No. 99 for the team in 2026 with crew chief Danny Efland as the organization expands to two teams.
-He joins Anthony Alfredo, driver of the No. 96 Chevrolet and his crew chief, Josh Graham.
+He joins Anthony Alfredo, who will drive the No. 96 Chevrolet and his crew chief, Josh Graham.
 On Nov.
 17, the team also disclosed a new technical alliance with Richard Childress Racing.

 Josh Bilicki will join SS GreenLight Racing in 2026 – On Nov.
 29, SS GreenLight Racing announced that Bilicki, formerly a driver for DGM Racing, will join the organization in 2026 as the full-time driver of the No. 07 Chevrolet.

 Josh Williams back for fifth season with DGM Racing in 2026 – It was announced on Nov.
-14 that Williams will continue to drive the No. 92 Chevrolet full-time.
-It will be his fifth full-time season with the organization.
-Steve Addington will be the full-time crew chief of the No. 92 Chevrolet
+14 that Williams will continue to drive the No. 92 Chevrolet full-time with crew chief Steve Addington.
+It will be Williams’ fifth full-time season with the organization.

 Jeremy Clements Racing announces a technical partnership with Haas Factory Team in 2026 – On November 17, Jeremy Clements Racing revealed that the team has entered into a technical alliance with Haas Factory Team, effective in 2026.